ktor-doc-jp/ktor-doc-jp/pages/servers/deploy.md

 {: #war}

 A WAR archive allows you to easily deploy your application inside your web container / servlet container, by just copying it to its `webapps` folder.
-Ktor supports two popular servlet container: [Jetty](#jetty) and [Tomcat](#tomcat).
+Ktor supports two popular servlet containers: [Jetty](#jetty) and [Tomcat](#tomcat).
 Also serves when deploying to [google app engine](#google-app-engine).

-To generate a war file, you can use the greety gradle plugin.
+To generate a war file, you can use the gretty gradle plugin.
 You also need a `WEB-INF/web.xml` that looks like this:

 `webapp/WEB-INF/web.xml`:
 ```xml